GerritCodeReview/plugins_git-repo-metrics/src/resources/Documentation/config.md

   gracePeriod = 5m
   backend = GERRIT
 ```
+_git-repo-metrics.project_: Project to collect metrics for.
+Multiple projects can be listed.

+_git-repo-metrics.collectAllRepositories_: Collect metrics for all the repositories.
+By default, false.

 _git-repo-metrics.forcedCollection_: Force the repositories' metric collection update every
 _gracePeriod_ interval.
 By default, disabled.